This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Next on the list of the best observatories in New York City—The Empire State Building.
 It’s is a beautiful, historical symbol of New York City.

-Construction started on the building in 1930 and completed in just over a year.
+Construction started on the building in 1930 and was completed in just over a year.
 In the early years after its finish, it earned the nickname “Empty State Building” because many of its office floors were unoccupied.

 There’s also a museum on the 2nd floor, dedicated to the building’s history.
 Since you’re in the heart of Midtown, from the top of this New York City observatory, you’ll see views of Fifth Avenue, Bryant Park and the New York Public Library, Madison Square Park, and many, many rooftops.